adrian-blockchain/fantom-hackathon-Q2-ArbChainAI/README.md

 ## Contributing

-We welcome contributions from the open source community to enhance arbCHAINAI.
+We welcome contributions from the open source community to enhance ArbChain AI.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Commit your changes.
 4. Push your branch to your forked repository.
-5. Submit a pull request to the main arbCHAINAI repository.
+5. Submit a pull request to the main ArbChain AI repository.

 ## License

-arbCHAINAI is released under the [MIT License](LICENSE).
+ArbChain AI is released under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or suggestions, please contact the arbCHAINAI team at contact@arbchainai.com.
+For any inquiries or suggestions, please contact the ArbChain AI team at contact@arbchainai.com.

 Join us in revolutionizing legal arbitration with blockchain and AI!